EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/spectral_library/spectral_library_tut.rst

 ************************

-Depending on your file format there are multiple ways to import spectral profiles from other sources into a spectral library.
+Depending on your file format there are multiple ways to import spectral profiles from other sources into an existing spectral library.

-The following formats will be explained below:

 * Geopackage
 * ASD Field Spectrometer